C4dynamics/C4dynamics/docs/source/reference/bodyobjects.datapoint.rst

-Regardless of the values with which the parameters of the datapoint were constructed, the three variables of the position are assigned to the initial variables:
+Regardless of the values with which the parameters of the datapoint were constructed, the initial state is assigned to the initial variables:

 .. code::